pu2clr/SI4735/README.md

 ### Defined Data Types and Structures

 The Si47XX family works with many internal data that can be represented by data structure or defined data type in C/C++.
 These C/C++ resources have been used widely here.
 This aproach made the library easier to build and maintain.
 Each data structure created here has its reference (name of the document and page on which it was based).
-In other words, to make the SI47XX device easier to deal, some defined data types were created to handle  byte and bits to process  commands, properties and responses.
+In other words, to make the SI47XX device easier to deal, some defined data types were created to handle  byte and bits to process  commands, properties and responses. __The goal of this approach is separating data from code__.

 All data types defined in Si4735 Arduino Library are explained [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/)